sudo-kraken/3D-Printing-Cost-Calculator/README.md

 Amount of Material Consumed (g): The amount of material consumed in grams for the specific print.

-Hourly Labor Rate (£/hr): The rate charged per hour for labor.
+Hourly Labour Rate (£/hr): The rate charged per hour for labour.

 Labour Time (hr): The time in hours that labour was spent on the print.